arangodb/docs/3.6/oasis/getting-started.md

 ## Installing a new certificate

+Certificates that do have the _Use well known certificate_ option enabled do not need any installation and will be supported by almost all web-browsers automatically.

-Each certificate you create in ArangoDB Oasis you will also need to install on your local machine.
+Each certificate you create in ArangoDB Oasis that has the _Use well known certificate_ option disabled, you will also need to install on your local machine.
 This operation will slightly vary between operating systems.

 1. In the main navigation, in the _Projects_ section, click on the project for which you want to install a new certificate.
 2. Navigate to the _Certificates_ tab.